-There are some studies that have shown increased resting metabolic rates in post menopausal women receiving estrogen replacement therapy.
+There are some studies that have shown increased resting metabolic rates in postmenopausal women receiving estrogen replacement therapy.

 Lack of estrogen can also affect how your body utilizes energy from carbs like starches and sugar since it can affect insulin sensitivity.

-There are other age related factors to contribute to weight gain and the ability to lose fat.
+There are other age-related factors to contribute to weight gain and the ability to lose fat.
 As you age you are less likely to exercise and be active.
 This directly affects how much energy you consume.

 You also lose muscle mass which lowers your resting metabolism and ability to utilize nutrients.
-This also affect the amount of energy you consume negatively.
+This also affects the amount of energy you consume negatively.
 The same amount of exercise you did in the past now results in fewer calories burned.